The Evangelical Orthodox

-Briefly, the Evangelical Orthodox Church (EOC) was formed by evangelicals from various backgrounds who in the mid-sixties . . .
+Briefly, the Evangelical Orthodox Church (EOC) was formed by evangelicals from various backgrounds who in the mid-sixties began looking for . . .

 OR get a subscription to Touchstone to read on your Kindle for only $1.99 per month!
 (This option is KINDLE ONLY and does not include either print or online.)

 Your subscription goes a long way to ensure that Touchstone is able to continue its mission of publishing quality Christian articles and commentary.